ARCA.VISION

 Context-aware latency.

-Every cartridge ships as a Q4_K_M GGUF (or a LoRA over a shared base model) sized to fit a single sys_enter_ioctl budget.
-Stage 1 — the kernel-side heuristic — runs in sub-microsecond time and only forwards qualifying ioctls to the persona.
-Stage 2 — the SLM verdict — is greedy-decoded on host, with the result back in the gate’s decision loop before the next ring-buffer slot lands.
+Every cartridge ships as a Q4_K_M GGUF sized to fit a single sys_enter_ioctl budget.
+Stage 1, the kernel-side heuristic, runs in sub-microsecond time and only forwards qualifying ioctls to the persona.
+Stage 2, the SLM verdict, is greedy-decoded on host, with the result returned over a loopback channel before the next bursty event lands.
+Customer-specific p50/p95/p99 are produced during the integration window.

 // SECTION 03 · UNDER THE HOOD